coecms/cms-wiki/Wiki/resources/resources-ssh-config.md

 # The recommended SSH config file
 We recommend that in order to use ssh to connect to gadi and/or accessdev, you should use this file as the basis for your ssh configuration file, located in `.ssh/config` on your Desktop/Laptop:

-Note that the `UseKeychain` keyword only works on Macbooks and must be omitted on other operating systems.
+Note that the `UseKeychain` keyword only works on MacOS and must be omitted on other operating systems.

 ```
 Host *